Did you know that your version of Internet Explorer is out of date?

 Spencer (centre) with Alex (left) and David at the summit of Mt.
 Kilimanjaro.
 They were able to raise well over their goal of half a million dollars and provide funding for clean water to 12,500 people for life in East Africa.Spencer (centre) with Alex (left) and David at the summit of Mt.
 Kilimanjaro.
 They were able to raise well over their goal of half a million dollars and provide funding for clean water to 12,500 people for life in East Africa.

-A few months after we came home I received my Gohonzon and became an SGI member.
+A few months after we came home I received my Gohonzon and became an SGI practitioner.
 Not only was I enamoured by the teachings and the basic principles, but for the first time as a gay man I felt like I had found a spiritual practice that accepted me for who I was.
 The other thing that was so helpful as I started to study is that I was able to put words to the work that I had been doing for the last nine years.
 I work for an organization that empowers people to change the world, but more importantly I was and continue to use my story and platform to spread kosen-rufu[1].
 I knew the work I was doing was important, but it wasn’t until I could put a name to it––which was “World peace through empowering others,” I really started to have a greater impact and feel more connected to what I was doing.

 I started chanting either out loud or in my head before every speech to help empower folks to find their own inner strength and recognize how they could spread kosen-rufu as well.
 I began to deepen my faith and in 2016 I attended my first Young Men’s Conference at the SGI Canada Caledon Centre for Culture and Education, which truly installed a new sense of excitement and confidence in my practice.
 At the conference I made a determination to come back to the Young Men’s Conference, which I did this past June, and also to continue to spread kosen-rufu through my professional life.